-- 1. The student will identify and describe the physiological and psychological forces that affect a person threatened with danger including but not limited to:
+- 1. The student will identify and describe the physiological and psychological forces that affect a person threatened with danger including, but not limited to:

 - a.
-Legal Shooting Decisions
+Legal shooting decisions

 - b.
-Shooter's Responsibilities
+Shooter's responsibilities

 - c.
-Mind Set Conditions
+Mind set conditions

 - d.
-Articulation of Decisions
+Articulation of decisions

-Ratio of one to one, instructor to student required during all live fire and force on force decisional scenarios.

-- A. Discuss the Following Points Prior to Any Live Fire or Force on Force Decisional Scenarios. - 1.
-The use of Deadly Force is authorized by law in the performance of an officer's duties.
+- 1. A minimum of 5 live fire decisional shooting exercises must be conducted per student - 2.
+A minimum of 2 force on force decisional shooting scenarios must be conducted per student - 3.
+Ratio of one to one instructor to student ratio required during all live fire decisional shooting exercises and force on force decisional scenarios - A. Discuss the Following Points Prior to Any Live Fire or Force on Force Decisional Scenarios - 1.
+The use of deadly force is authorized by law in the performance of an officer's duties.
 Review the current statute 18-1-707(2), C.R.S. - 2.
-Decisions to shoot must be based on the lawful use of deadly force.
-Considerations are: - a.
-Jeopardy: Your perception of imminent danger of suffering serious bodily injury to self or others. - b.
-Opportunity: Suspects range; distance related to weapon. - c.
-Ability: Your perception is the key. - 3.
-Responsibility of the shooter: - a.
-The shooter is responsible for the projectile from the time it leaves the muzzle and until it comes to rest.
-(Be sure of your target and beyond). - b.
-Intent of the shooter must be to hit the target with every round fired. - c.
-The shooter must be able to articulate the elements of Jeopardy, Opportunity and Ability. - d.
-An officer is not authorized to use deadly force on a subject just because he/she is a fleeing felon. - e.
-The shooter must be able to articulate their actions through the totality of the circumstances: - (1) What did the officer know prior to the shooting? - (2) What could the officer have known prior to the shooting?
+Decisions to shoot must be based on the lawful use of deadly force; considerations are: - a.
+Jeopardy: Your perception of imminent danger or suffering serious bodily injury to self or others - b.
+Opportunity: Suspects range; distance related to weapon - c.
+Ability: Your perception is the key - 3.
+Responsibilities of the shooters: - a.
+The shooters are 100% responsible for 100% of the rounds the shooters fire 100% of the time - b.
+The shooters must be able to articulate the elements of Jeopardy, Opportunity and Ability

-f.
-The shooters actions must be objectively reasonable by established case law.
+- c.
+An officer is not authorized to use deadly force on a subject just because he/she is a fleeing felon - d.
+The shooters must be able to articulate their actions through the totality of the circumstances - (1) What did the officer know prior to the shooting - (2) What could the officer have known prior to the shooting - e.
+The shooters' actions must be objectively reasonable by established case law

-4. Mind set conditions:
+4. Mind set conditions

 - a.
 Awareness and readiness - b.
-Transition zones can be described using color codes of danger. - (1) White no perception of danger - (2) Yellow relaxed awareness whenever armed - (3) Orange alerted possible danger: high level of sensory awareness - (4) Red armed encounter you are in jeopardy, react - (5) Black Panic, hyper-vigilance, ill prepared - c.
+Transition zones Can be described using color codes of danger - (1) White No perception of danger - (2) Yellow Relaxed awareness whenever armed - (3) Orange Alerted possible danger: High level of sensory awareness - (4) Red Armed encounter You are in jeopardy, react - (5) Black Panic, hyper-vigilance, ill prepared - c.
 Effects of hesitation/panic - 5.
 Edged and blunt weapon considerations